-We aim to process and send amended results to you as soon as possible after receipt from the awarding organisations.
-You must remember that results which are amended may be known, correctly, by the applicants before they can be issued by us.
-Amended results contain results which have not been received before, and amendments to original grades or marks, which can be improved or reduced from the original result.
+We aim to process and send amended results to you as soon as possible after receipt from awarding organisations.
+Amendments contain results which might have not been received before, and amendments to original grades or marks, which can be improved or reduced from the original result.